AndyHeardApps/Revertible/README.md

 ### Tags

-A version can be tagged with some `Hashable` value for future reference using the `func tag(_:)` function.
+A version can be tagged with some `Hashable` value for future reference using the `tag(_:)` function.
 You can then undo or redo to that version by passing the tag to the `undo(to:)` or `redo(to:)` functions.
 You cannot pop a scope this way, and can only revert to a tag within the current scope.
 To see all tags within a scope, use the `tags(inScopeLevel:)` function that returns a tuple of `AnyHashable?` arrays, containing all action tags, even if they are nil `nil`.

 ```swift
 model.$activity.tag("original")